SoorajModi/Website/README.md

 Hello!
 My name is Sooraj Modi and I am an aspiring software developer.
 I built this website to showcase my technical skills, experiences, and accomplishments.

-This website is built 100% by hand, and you can view it [here](https://shielded-scrubland-57192.herokuapp.com/)
+You can view the site [here](https://shielded-scrubland-57192.herokuapp.com/)

 ## How to Run